 Dr. Botuyan received her B.S. in Chemistry from the University of the Philippines and Ph.D. in Chemistry from Purdue University.
-She did her postdoctoral training at the Scripps Research Institute, the Beckman Research Institute of the City of Hope, the University of Toronto, and the Mayo Clinic.
+She undertook postdoctoral training at the Scripps Research Institute, the Beckman Research Institute of the City of Hope, the University of Toronto, and the Mayo Clinic.
 She is currently a Research Scientist and an Assistant Professor at the Mayo Clinic in Rochester, MN.
-Dr. Botuyan is interested in understanding the molecular basis of the DNA damage response (DDR), and how defective DDR, which can lead to cancer, could be manipulated to treat the disease.
-As a trained biochemist and structural biologist, she has characterized the 3D structures and interactions of several DDR protein domain complexes, with some of the interactions directed by serine phosphorylation, lysine methylation, and lysine ubiquitylation.
-Dr. Botuyan’s current work focuses on elucidating the molecular mechanism for the antagonistic actions of DDR proteins 53BP1 and RAD18 in the homologous recombination repair of DNA double-strand breaks, and how the inhibition of these proteins by small molecules might be exploited to develop new therapeutics for ovarian cancer.
-Dr. Botuyan is the recipient of a US Department of Defense Ovarian Cancer Research Program award.
+Dr. Botuyan is interested in understanding how genome integrity is maintained and how impaired DNA double-strand break (DSB) repair can lead to cancer.
+As a biochemist and structural biologist, she has helped characterize the mechanisms of action of several DNA damage response (DDR) proteins.
+With the generous support from the OCRA, Dr. Botuyan’s current work focuses on probing how DDR proteins RAD18, BARD1 and 53BP1 function together in regulating DSB repair by homologous recombination, with implications for cancer prevention and the long-term development of new therapeutics for ovarian cancer.
+Dr. Botuyan’s research has also been supported by the US Department of Defense Ovarian Cancer Research Program.